On-Call Scheduling Overview

 Timezone Support

-All rosters operate in a specific IANA timezone with automatic daylight saving time handling:
+All rosters operate in a specific IANA timezone:

 • Internal storage in UTC for global consistency